pufanyi/pufanyi.github.io/_pages/about.md

 Beyond my academic pursuits, I actively engage in various activities to foster personal growth.
 Calligraphy, chess, and running are among my favorite hobbies, as they offer unique avenues for self-expression, strategic thinking, and physical well-being.
 In addition to my coursework, I am committed to continuous improvement through self-directed learning, delving into machine learning literature, and enrolling in online courses.

-My ultimate aspiration is to make significant contributions to the field of AI.
+My ultimate aspiration is to make some contributions to the field of AI.
 I am driven to explore its vast potential and aim to leverage my skills and knowledge to advance the boundaries of this exciting domain.

 <!-- Write your biography here.
 Tell the world about yourself.
 Link to your favorite [subreddit](http://reddit.com).
 You can put a picture in, too.
 The code is already in, just name your picture `prof_pic.jpg` and put it in the `img/` folder.